-The Federal Trade Commission serves as the primary federal agency responsible for consumer protection and antitrust enforcement, with growing authority over digital platforms that shape modern political discourse.
-As tech companies have become central to political communications, the FTC’s regulatory decisions directly impact how Americans engage with political content online.
+The Federal Trade Commission serves as the primary federal agency responsible for consumer protection and antitrust enforcement, with jurisdiction that extends to digital platforms used for political communications.
+As tech companies have become central to political communications, the FTC’s regulatory decisions affect the operation of platforms through which Americans encounter political content online.

 Regulatory Authority